riynmazi/lancips-presale/data/about.md

 This isn't your average token with a 30-page whitepaper, vague AI buzzwords, or a metaverse that never arrives.

-Instead, LANCIPS embraces the absurd: no utility, no roadmap, no hollow marketing — just memetic energy, chaotic vibes, and a community that gets the joke.
+Instead, LANCIPS embraces the absurd: no utility, no roadmap, no hollow marketing, just memetic energy, chaotic vibes, and a community that gets the joke.

 ---